kenzaxtazi/realworldgp/_pages/5_software.md

 - /software.html
 ---

-__This section needs a more content and systemic analysis of the different options.
-A table would be nice too.
-Please feedback if you think I am missing any obvious software packages here.__

 In the last few years, a number of packages to perform GP regression and classification have been developed in Python and Julia.
 In this section, we discuss the advantages and drawbacks of seven open-source packages.
 The packages are compared using five characteristics: beginner friendliness, customisability, community, scalability, and intuitiveness.
 We focus mainly on how the software can be applied to exact inference but also discuss possible extensions to approximations methods.

 [`scikit-learn`](https://scikit-learn.org/stable/index) is a comprehensive Python library for predictive data analysis.
 It provides a number of simple tools for exact GP regression and classification, and is a good place for GP novices to start.
 The library comes with lots of documentation and large community.